mirkovicUK/GDPR-Obfuscator/README.md

 ```

 Example:<br>
-Following example will create resources:<br>
-:[S3](https://aws.amazon.com/s3/), and upload some data for testing,
+Following example will create resources:[S3](https://aws.amazon.com/s3/),<br> and upload some data for testing,
 example is designed to clean all resources after execution , and to work with AWS Free Tier.

 Example will expect AWS credentials in python .env file as this.